T is back with another great tip – Etching Glass: What NOT to Do When Etching Glass!

 Use an X-Acto knife if you have one.

-When washing, use water and a little dish detergent.
+When washing, use water and a little dish soap or detergent.
 I did this but my mistake was not washing it straight on.

 Do not tilt your object to one side.
 Doing so helps the cream collect in the corners.